openshift/enhancements/enhancements/machine-api/aws-efa-networking.md

 type AWSNetworkInterfaceType string

 const (
-	// AWSInterfaceNetworkInterfaceType is the default network interface type.
+	// AWSENANetworkInterfaceType is the default network interface type,
+	// the EC2 Elastic Network Adapter commonly used with EC2 instances.
 	// This should be used for standard network operations.
-	AWSInterfaceNetworkInterfaceType AWSNetworkInterfaceType = "interface"
+	AWSENANetworkInterfaceType AWSNetworkInterfaceType = "interface"
 	// AWSEFANetworkInterfaceType is the Elastic Fabric Adapter network interface type.
 	AWSEFANetworkInterfaceType AWSNetworkInterfaceType = "efa" )